Skip to content

 NDArray[float64]

-Parsed axis represented as a 1DArray of length 3.
+Parsed axis to 1DArray of length 3.

 Source code in opensquirrel/ir/semantics/canonical_gate.py